truenas/documentation/content/CORE/Network/GlobalConfig.md

 ---

 {{< hint warning >}}
+**Disruptive Change**\
 Making changes to the network interface the web interface uses can result in losing connection to the TrueNAS® system!
-Misconfiguring network settings might require command line knowledge or physical access to the TrueNAS® system to fix.
-Be very careful when configuring Interfaces and Link Aggregations.
+Fixing any misconfigured network settings might require command line knowledge or physical access to the TrueNAS system.
 {{< /hint >}}

 **Network > Global Configuration** is for general network settings that are not unique to any particluar network interface.